 10. Self-Insurance Fund

 Cook County shall maintain a Self-insurance Fund for employee health benefits, life insurance, unemployment compensation, workers compensation and liability related claims and expenses arising from operations.
 The purpose of the Self Insurance Fund is to centralize and mitigate risk to the County and provide certainty to the operating units, while properly allocating indirect costs to operational units.
 The County will establish a premium or premium equivalent to represent the actuarial estimate of specific health plans based on which funds will be appropriated to each department within the General, Health Enterprise, Special Purpose, and Grant Funds annually.
 On a monthly basis, the premium or premium equivalent will be charged to each department and credited to the Self-Insurance Fund.
 The premium equivalent calculation shall be revised as necessary, but at least annually.
-The County will also establish an actuarial estimate of projected workers compensation and liability claim payments which will be appropriated to the Corporate, Public Safety and Health Funds annually.
+The County will also establish an actuarial estimate of liability claim payments and an estimate of projected workers compensation payments which will be appropriated to the General and Health Enterprise Funds annually.
 On a monthly basis, the cost of workers compensation and liability claims will be credited to the Self-Insurance Fund.

 11. Accounting, Auditing, & Financial Reporting